steamworks4j

 }

-By default, SteamAPI.loadLibraries() detects the operating system it runs on, then extracts the appropriate native libraries from your application’s resource path to a temporary folder.
-There’s a second function which allows to specify the path to a directory containing the native libraries.
+By default, both the GDX and LWJGl3 loaders auto-detect the operating system the game runs on, then extract and load the appropriate native libraries from your classpath.
+There’s a SteamLibraryLoader.setLibraryPath() function which allows to specify a folder containing the native libraries.

 Update ticks

 Add a call to SteamAPI.runCallbacks() to your game loop.
-Steamworks recommends it to be called at least 15 times per second, but I haven’t seen any performance impact if e.g. called each frame at 60 fps.
+The Steamworks docs recommend to call this at least 15 times per second, but I haven’t seen any performance impact if e.g. called each frame at 60 fps.

 if (SteamAPI.isSteamRunning()) {